cakturk/pkg/README.md

-Throwaway Go packages, which I have not yet found a better place to serve.
+Throwaway Go packages, which I have not found a better place to serve yet.